 Residents with high grass, debris, trash, and dilapidated exterior structures will be given 10 days to become compliant.

 For unregistered vehicles, per the Governor’s proclamation, residents will have 60 days after the pandemic is over to register the vehicle.
 Inoperable vehicles must be removed or repaired.

-Junk/Inoperable Vehicles have been deemed detrimental to the safety and welfare of the general public by reducing the value of private property, inviting crime; such as vandalism, creating fire hazards, constitutes an attractive nuisance creating a hazard to the health and safety of minors, is detrimental to the economic welfare of the city by producing urban blight.
+Junk/Inoperable Vehicles have been deemed detrimental to the safety and welfare of the general public by reducing the value of private property, inviting crime such as vandalism, creating fire hazards, creates a hazard to the health and safety of minors, and is detrimental to the economic welfare of the city by producing urban blight.

 While on patrol, officers will seek to identify the locations of junk/inoperable vehicles and serve warnings to the homeowners.